 If you enjoy bushwalking and spending time with only birds for company then we have some spectacular tracks to explore.
 Pick up a copy of The Walks of Flinders Island at Bowmans Store in Whitemark.
-It gives information on the main walk trails of Flinders, but also suggests some intriguing alternative tracks that explore hidden corners of the island.
+It gives information on the main walk trails of Flinders, but also suggests some intriguing tracks in unexpected places.

 Kayakers, touring cyclists, and rock climbers love coming here too, but it’s important to bring your own gear as it’s not currently possible to hire any on the island.

 Flinders Island has a strong arts community, with diverse talents.
 The rugged isolation attracts many established artists, and the generous community is great at encouraging creativity in emerging makers.

 The Strait Works gallery in Whitemark is a community-run space with monthly exhibitions.
 Located next to Walkers Supermarket, it’s well worth a visit.
 Exhibition openings are usually the first Friday of the month from 5pm.
 Pop in for some nibbles and a drink, and chat with the artist and other locals!

 The Furneaux Museum beautifully showcases the human and natural history of the region.
 It’s entirely run by volunteers, and hours change depending on the season.

 For a vibrant and energetic island holiday come over in January.
 There’s an event on nearly every weekend, and the weather is usually perfect for swimming, BBQing and exploring.

 New Year’s Eve is usually celebrated at the Furneaux Tavern, with fireworks at 10pm and a band until late.
 Start your year island style!